cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

     ***Selected VM:*** RHEL7

-    For automatic naming chose "changeme"
+    For automatic naming chose "changeme":

     ***VM Name:*** changeme

-    If no name is specified, this will cause CloudForms to automatically assign a name based on "cfme" as a prefix.
+    If the name "changeme" is specified, it will trigger the internal naming logic to automatically assign a name based on "cfme" as a prefix.
 The name will be expanded with a unique ID starting with 001.

-    Also make sure the ***Provision Type*** is "Native Clone" and do not change this value.
+    :warning: ***WARNING*** Also make sure the ***Provision Type*** is "Native Clone" and do not change this value.

 1. Click on the sub tab ***Environment***